apache/cloudstack-documentation/source/adminguide/accounts.rst

 subdomains.
 For example, a service provider with several resellers could create a domain for each reseller.

-Beside the Root Administrator type of account (available in the root domain only), two different types of accounts can be created for each domain:  Domain Administrator and User.
+For each account created, the Cloud installation creates three different types of user accounts: root administrator, domain administrator, and user.

 Users
 ~~~~~